 So, I took scrap 1×5’s and ripped them down to a width of 1.5 inches, using my table saw.
-If you don’t have a table saw, no worries, just pick up 1×2’s and you’ll end up with the same size boards that I used.
+If you don’t have a table saw, no worries, just pick up 1×2’s and you’ll end up with the same size wood planks that I used.

 Once you have the right width of strips, you’re ready to make your cuts.
 Cut each strip to 60 inches.

 Build the Accent Wall:

 Once you’ve finished all of your cuts, you’re ready to move the project inside to the color block wall….

 First step in this project is finding the center of your color block.
 This is where you will place your first piece (Be sure to use a level along the edge of your strip to ensure that it is straight).
 Use a nail gun to attach….

 I attached my first board starting at the bottom of the wall, so my next board will be from the top of the wall and then back to the bottom and so on, working my way to the end of the wall…